 The management of data consists of data collection, reduction and processing, and presentation.
 The instrumentation manufacturers usually provide tools (i.e., hardware and software) to automatically retrieve the data from a data logger or a portable readout, interpret the data, and plot the data graphically as a function of time.
-For the measurement of settlement using the profiler, the data should be recorded and saved electronically (i.e., in Excel® spreadsheets) for analysis.
-The Design Engineer will interpret and evaluate the monitoring data in a timely manner.
-Based on the evaluation, the Design Engineer may request more frequent measurements or additional instruments.
+For the measurement of settlement using the profiler, the data should be recorded and saved electronically (i.e., in Excel[®] spreadsheets) for analysis.
+Settlement cell data will be presented as a contour map of the top of liner elevations, and the settlement profiler data will be presented as cross-sections of the top of liner elevations.
+The Design Engineer will remotely monitor data on a daily basis and provide verbal updates to the construction team and NYSDEC on a weekly basis; however, if unexpected conditions are identified at any time, the construction team and NYSDEC will be notified within 24 hours.
+The contour maps and cross sections will be provided to NYSDEC on a monthly basis.
+Based on a review of the data, the Design Engineer may request more frequent measurements or additional instruments.
 The Design Engineer will notify Honeywell and the contractor immediately if an unexpected condition occurs that may affect the stability of the SCA.
 Unexpected conditions include: (i) excessive lateral or vertical movement in a relatively short period; (ii) rapid increase of porewater pressures associated with shear movement; and (iii) significant reversal of the base liner grades.